China Liberal Education Holdings Limited (CLEUF) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-19, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF).
+LOS ANGELES, Feb.
+20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CHINA LIBERAL EDUCATION HOLDINGS LIMITED (CLEUF), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 31, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CHINA LIBERAL EDUCATION HOLDINGS LIMITED (CLEUF), CLICK HERE BEFORE MARCH 31, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?